×

 Anyone looking to reproduce this setup on a similar home server environment

-running Docker, with a SIP desk phone and/or softphone clients.
-Basic
+running Docker, with a SIP desk phone and/or softphone clients connecting

 Downloads